Remineralizing Tooth Powder Recipe

 In my personal experience, I will advise you to avoid adding:

-• Charcoal – I was using charcoal tablets for a couple of months, and I definitely would not recommend it.
-It left my teeth with stains, and after researching more about it, I found that charcoal toothpaste increases the surface roughness of teeth, and there isn’t enough evidence that it’s safe.
+- Charcoal – I was using charcoal tablets for a couple of months, and I did not have a great experience with it.
+It left my teeth with weird stains, and after researching more about it, I found that charcoal toothpaste increases the surface roughness of teeth, and there isnβt enough evidence that itβs safe.

-• Dried or fresh herbs – Similar to the previous, adding any dry or fresh herb might get stuck in between your teeth.
+- Dried or fresh herbs – Similar to the previous, adding any dry or fresh herbs might get stuck in between your teeth.

 What are some good sustainable toothbrush options?